-The District released a web-based tool called the Daily Pass that can be accessed at http://dailypass.lausd.net.
+The District released a web-based tool called the Daily Pass that can be access at http://dailypass.lausd.net.
 All employees, students and visitors can use this tool to complete a required daily health check at home for admission to a campus or office.
 The daily health check asks about COVID-19 symptoms and potential exposure.
 Those who answer "NO" to the daily health check questions will receive a Daily Pass that can be used for admission to the elected school or District office.
+Each location has a unique QR code daily, therefore if an employee is going to multiple sites, he/she will need to login for a new QR code at each location daily.
 Individuals who do not have access to the online tool can complete the health survey at a school or office entrance.